Could the sunburn remedies you just reached for actually be making things worse?

 Clothing is one of the most underrated tools in sun protection.
 Unlike sunscreen, it does not wear off, does not need reapplication, and provides consistent coverage as long as you are wearing it.

-Look for lightweight, breathable fabrics like cotton or linen for hot days.
+Lightweight, breathable fabrics like cotton or linen work well on hot days.
 Long sleeves, flowy maxi skirts or dresses, and wide-brimmed hats are your best friends in high UV conditions.
 Some activewear brands now offer clothing with a UPF rating, which functions like SPF but for fabric.
-It is worth looking into if you spend a lot of time outdoors.
+Worth looking into if you spend a lot of time outdoors.

 The Bottom Line